z-katas/certifiable-kata/ADRs/001-adr-using-ai-gateway.md

-# Architecture Decision Record (ADR)

-## Title: AI Gateway for LLM Observability, Governance and more
+# ADR-001: AI Gateway for LLM Observability, Governance and more

 **Status:** Accepted